 You can definitely pose the question of whether you should stay friends and what you would like to see from that.
 Let your ex know if you want them to be your friend and to what degree.
 They may think you’re super cool if you do this in a personal way.
 Let them know they can change their mind on the friendship and leave at any point if they feel uncomfortable or unready to hang out with you.

 If you still want to be friends with them encourage them to see you, but not all the time.
 Seinfeld and Elaine are the perfect TV example of a couple that broke up and remained friends.
-They didn’t have lingering romantic feelings, they moved on with their lives, and still had the right amount of space to be friends.
-Ideally, you can both see new people with ease, and it not cause jealously.
+They didn’t have lingering romantic feelings, they moved on with their lives, and they enjoyed each other's company.
+Ideally, you can both see new people with ease, and it doesn’t cause jealousy.

 Friends Before, Friends After

 If you were friends before you dated, you can try being friends after.
 Sometimes romance can take the punch out of a good friendship, whether permanently or temporarily.